KasparPartel/book-manager/README.md

 3. Run `npm run build` to create a production build
 4. Run `npm run start` to start the frontend

+## Project info
+Project is a book manager application.
+Users could see all the books, make CRUD operations with them, checkout books, delete and update books.
+Users could also add books to favorites so they could easily access them later.

 ## Info

 I chose to switch the frontend from `angular` to `NEXTJS` as I had no previous experience working with